peterino2/NeonWood/README.md

 ## Building

+`Note: if you want to build, latest integration does not contain the game cognesia, cognesia is only available on the archive v0.0.0 branch.`

 A couple of sample programs ship with the integration branch.
-They include a multithreaded job dispatch test, an imgui test with support for docking.

-And the gamejam game `cognesia`.

 All executables are built under zig-out/bin